-- 2.3 Roofing inspection.
-Shall at a minimum be made in at least two inspections and include the following building components: - Dry-in - Insulation - Roof coverings (including In Progress as necessary) - Insulation on roof deck (according to submitted energy calculation) - Flashing - 2.3.1 Re-Roof sheathing inspection.
-An affidavit with a notarized signature of a state or locally licensed roofing contractor for the installation of additional sheathing fasteners as required by the Existing Building Code may be accepted at the discretion of the building official. - 2.4 Framing inspection.
-To be made after the roof deck or sheathing, all framing, fire blocking and bracing is in place; all concealed wiring, all pipes, chimneys, ducts and vents are complete and are approved; and shall at a minimum include the following building components: - Window/door framing and installation - Window U-factor/SHGC as indicated on approved calculations - Vertical cells/columns complete, if applicable - Lintel/tie beams complete, if applicable - Framing/trusses/bracing/connectors (including truss layout and engineered drawings) - Draft stopping/fire blocking - Fire resistant assemblies, joints, and penetrations, as required - Curtain wall/ bearing wall framing - · Accessibility.
+- 4. Exterior wall coverings.
+Shall at a minimum include the following building components in progress inspections: - Exterior wall coverings and veneers - Soffit coverings - 5.
+Roofing inspection.
+Shall at a minimum be made in at least two inspections and include the following building components: - ·Dry-in - ·Insulation - ·Roof coverings (including In Progress as necessary) - -Insulation on roof deck (according to submitted energy calculation) - Flashing - Sheathing - 5.1.Re-Roof sheathing inspection.
+An affidavit with a notarized signature of a state or locally licensed roofing contractor for the installation of additional sheathing fasteners as required by the Existing Building Code may be accepted at the discretion of the building official. - 6.
+Final inspection.
+To be made after the building, including all sub-trade inspections, discompleted and ready for occupancy.